Moving with Cats – the Best Tips and Tricks

 Moving to a New House – Is There a Breed That Likes Traveling?

 Everything is packed and loaded in the truck.
 All you have to do now is make sure your animal is happy and safe.
-This day will inevitably be stressful for everybody involved in the move.
+This moving day will inevitably be stressful for everybody involved in the move, whether you’re relocating to the suburbs nearby or another town.
 But you can ease the stress for your furry friend with cuddles and additional attention.

 Remember, relocation anxiety is something that can be felt all over the body, which includes the stomach as well.
 Feed your kitty smaller portions or put in on a diet to prevent sickness during the trip.